-One of the skills new drivers will need to develop is setting up for a dock….. getting proper truck position, in order to be able to back into a loading dock.
+One of the important skills new drivers will need to develop is setting up for a dock.

-Backing up a big rig is probably the hardest part in learning to drive well.
-Fortunately, there are a few ways to aid in the learning process.
+Backing up a big rig is probably the hardest driving skill to perform by a truck driver.

 If the dock can’t be seen from the street, park the truck on the street and walk in to survey the area.
-It’s easier than having to back out after nosing in and finding your truck won’t fit.
+It’s easier than having to back out after nosing in and finding your truck won’t fit into the spot.

 If the area you need to use to back in is riddled with objects like stacks of skids or parked cars, ask the shipper to clear the area for you.
 Many shippers are either ignorant or don’t care if you’ve got enough room.
 Their standard line is ‘We get trucks in here all the time.
 Go ahead and back in’” .